fagia/devmachine/README.md

 	git clone https://github.com/fagia/devmachine.git
 	cd devmachine

-Copy the file <code>config.rb.template</code> to <code>config.rb</code> and in the copied file complete the missing informations, then:
+Copy the file <code>config.rb.template</code> to <code>config.rb</code> and in the copied file fill in the configuration informations, then:

 	vagrant up

-Now you should be able to log in the provisioned development virtual machine (use the credentials that you entered in the config.rb file) and happy coding!
+Now you should be able to log into the fully provisioned development virtual machine (use the credentials that you entered in the config.rb file).

+Happy coding!